 Does she have some hot new interface, or is it just sheer skill?
 Nima wondered, and then stopped wondering and got back to the business at hand.
 Text and images displayed themselves in the block just as they would have been on her computer screen had she been sitting at a terminal.
 She adjusted her vision to zoom in and started to read.
 She couldn't copy the file without risking a fight with security, but there was nothing to keep her from making a memo file of the information--the digital equivalent of sitting at her desk, writing down what she read in the file with a pencil and notepad.
 Security wouldn't get triggered, because she wasn't doing anything to the actual datafile; the "notes" were all internal.
 The downside was that this method took time (during which she could be discovered, say by someone else checking up on Bright's file) and was vulnerable to user error.

 Martin Bright, at least according to Nakagaki, was twenty-seven years old.
 He'd been born in a suburb of Eppi, excelled in school in mathematics, science, and creative writing, and had accepted a corporate scholarship to university.
 He'd interned during his summers before dutifully joining the Nakagaki fold after graduation.
 He'd worked in the main office in Eppi as a junior researcher, then was bumped up a grade and transferred to Camineet.
-Bright's intelligence factor was high, not quite genius level, and he also ranked highly in creativity and imagination, which was a good combination for someone in R&D.; The most critical thing she could find was that he was something of a dreamer and it was recommended he be paired with a detail-oriented assistant to make certain that his methodology was not corrupted.
+Bright's intelligence factor was high, not quite genius level, and he also ranked highly in creativity and imagination, which was a good combination for someone in R&D. The most critical thing she could find was that he was something of a dreamer and it was recommended he be paired with a detail-oriented assistant to make certain that his methodology was not corrupted.
 His current work assignment was listed as Project R01073, at the Sarranas Development Enterprises research facility in Venadar.

 "I wish we could tell what that project number means," Nima remarked, "but you can't access it from personnel files.
 We would have to crack the research section to get the data."